What We’ll Cover:

 Of course, you can always find influencer partners on your own, but the benefit here is that you’ll be able to easily identify relevant influencers who already know the ins and outs of the platform.

-While it’s hard to tie the campaign to any specific takeaway, the partnership was a smart move, as the post represents the types of content that tend to do well on the platform.
+The partnership was a smart move, as the post represents the content that tends to do well on the platform.

 Plus, it’s fun to watch, which makes it a memorable brand awareness campaign.